2. Book and get feedback

 You should always check an offline export by playing the exported file from start to finish before sending it to mastering.
 Double-checking a realtime mixdown file or at least giving it a cursory check before sending it off for mastering is also a good idea.

 Start/end/fadeSet the start locator to one bar before the song begins.
-Set the end locator to couple of bars after the song ends.
+Set the end locator a couple of bars after the song ends.
 Do not fade out the full mix yourself.

 Adding space before the song begins ensures that plug-in delay compensation is aligned and that the first sound is not cut off by mistake.